Outbreak of the First Intifada: Christmas lull and subsequent resurgence of unrest

+On 29 December, Rabin stated the American government's criticism of his handling of the unrest was "centered against administrative detentions and expulsions on the ground that they conflict with the Geneva Convention.
+But we act according to our own laws.
+We will continue with arrests, punishment and expulsions."
+The same day, the Israeli government carried out a mass arrest of several Palestinian terrorists who had been released in the 1985 Jibril Agreement.

 Fatah Day, 1 January 1988, passed relatively quietly, with a fresh surge of Israeli troops into the territories effectively deterring some demonstrations from being held that day, although some rioting still occurred.
 However, the day was met with another Palestine-wide general strike.
 When Israeli forces attempted to prevent shopkeepers from participating in the strike by breaking open the locks and shutters of Palestinian shops, shopkeepers across the occupied territories would declare a two-week long commercial strike.
 Israeli forces would prove unable to effectively suppress the commercial strike, despite increased attempts, as shopkeepers allowed their shops to stand with broken locks and few Palestinians attempting to loot the unlocked shops.

 On 3 January, the Israeli announced the deportation of nine Palestinians, who it accused of being "leading activists and organizers involved in incitement and subversive activity."
 The deportations were carried out under the Defence (Emergency) Regulations, leftover from British rule in Mandatory Palestine, and despite expectations that the appeals process for the orders might take several weeks, the first four were deported to Lebanon on 13 January 1988.
 Seven of the nine had previously spent time in Israeli custody, with some having been released in the 1985 Jibril Agreement.
 The nine deportees were: